mohanr/mohanr.github.io/_posts/2018-08-06-TensorFlow-Recipes.md

 That is how one builds one's [reputation](https://stackoverflow.com/help/whats-reputation).
 I believe a key skill one develops by answering is the ability to clearly understand what is being asked.

-Here I've collected some Tensorflow recipes some of which are my answers to Stackoverflow questions.
+Here I've collected some Tensorflow recipes most of which are my answers to Stackoverflow questions.
 Not all though.
 Some are code samples I built for myself to understand Tensorflow.
 I plan to add more explanations and some diagrams to make the code clearer.

 The Tensorflow version that I use is 1.xx.
 I mention this because the framework is under constant development.